 ACD queues (Automatic Call Distribution) are a more advanced version of Groups that allow your company's users to handle calls one at a time while new callers wait in line for the next available agent.
 Call queues are great for businesses that experience high volume customer calls, as they allow your representatives to effectively deal with each incoming call without losing other callers to busy signals or unanswered phones.

 Your users, or agents, which want to handle incoming calls from the queue must log in to the queue in order to begin receiving calls.
 When your agents have finished for the day, or no longer wish to continue receiving calls from the queue they must log out of the queue.
 Logging in and out of the queue is done by dialing the queue's login extension.

-OnSIP now offers two (2) types of queues, Simple or Smart Queues.
+OnSIP now offers two (2) types of queues, Simple or Enhanced Queues.
 Pricing for queues has changed from per channel (caller) to per agent.
 The default number of agents is set at 5, meaning 5 agents can log into the queue at one time.

 Standard queue functionality with updated HD voice, 2 new ring strategies and ability for callers waiting in the queue to failover to a voice mailbox at any time.